bxparks/AceTime/docs/date_time_timezone.md

-The `setDstOffset()` takes a `TimeOffset` as the argument instead of a simple `bool` because there are a handful of rare zones (e.g. Europe/Dublin, I think there is one other) which use a negative offset in the winter, instead of adding a postive offset in the summer.
+The `setDstOffset()` takes a `TimeOffset` as the argument instead of a simple `bool` because there are a handful of rare zones (e.g. Europe/Dublin, I think there is one other) which use a negative offset in the winter, instead of adding a positive offset in the summer.

 The `setStdOffset()` allows the base time offset to be changed, but this method is not expected to be used often.